A History of the Kalmar Nyckel

 The senior Rambo was honored and trusted enough that he served as a ruling judge of Upland Court even as the control of the colony changed from Swedish to Dutch to English.
 When Upland Court was finally ended when the colony of Pennsylvania was created, Rambo continued to serve as a judge.
 He didn't always get along with the authorities, however.
 In 1654, he was charged by Governor Printz for illegally selling grain to the Dutch, and in turn, he was one of the twenty-two freemen who signed the petition of complaint against Governor Printz.
 Peter Rambo's word was also valued by his Indian neighbors, and through his actions an armed conflict with the Indians was prevented.
 In 1668, Rambo met with members of the Mantas Indians after two members of the tribe had murdered three settlers.
 Rambo convinced those he met with to pledge to capture the two fugitives and return them to justice in the English courts.
 Only one was caught and returned, but the crisis was averted.
 As part of the settlement, Rambo informed the English authorities that the "Indyans in those parts have desired that there be an absolute prohibicon upon the whole River on selling Strong Liquors to the Indyans."
 After his long life and public service, Rambo was so revered by his church that after his death, when a new building, the Gloria Dei, was constructed, instead of moving Rambo's grave, they built the church around his remains.

 Information about old Peter Rambo is found in an addenda of notes to a supplementary diary published as an appendix to Peter Kalm's Travels in North America.
 Kalm's travelogue of his adventures from 1748 to 1751 has been available in English since 1770, but his supplementary diary was first translated in 1937.
 In an entry on the early Swedish settlers, Kalm reports on a conversation with Peter Rambo, grandson of Peter Gunnarsson Rambo, on 30 January 1749.
 The grandson told him that the elder Peter Rambo told the English that his hands had been the very first to sow seeds in the settlement of New Sweden.
 He also spoke of apple seeds and other tree and garden seeds that old Peter brought with him in a box.
 The Rambo apple is now a rare variety, but it was once very popular, especially in the mid-Atlantic states.
 The first Rambo apple tree might have been grown from a seed in that box.
 The seeds may have come from Sweden, but it is also possible that he had picked up seeds while in port in Holland, since he resided there for most of a year waiting for repairs and the hiring of a new crew.
-If the tree grew from a seedling, the variety would be new, since apples do not grow true from seeds.
-It is also possible that Rambo brought apple scionwood with him from the old world, and the grandson got the story wrong when he mentioned apple seeds, or, perhaps, the translation is inexact.
-If grown from scionwood, the Rambo apple tree would be a clone of an old Swedish or other European variety.
-Many varieties of the Rambour apples were developed in France about a century before Peter Rambo and had spread widely before the time Rambo left for New Sweden, definitely to Holland, and possibly to Sweden.
-It is possible that Gunnarsson was familiar with one of the Rambour apple varieties before he crossed the Atlantic, and took some seeds or scionwood from one of them.
-There is a long history of confusion between the Rambo and Rambour apples.
+Due to the similar traits of the Rambo with several Rambour varieties, a family of popular European apples that originated in France, it seems likely that one parent of the Rambo was one of the Rambours.
+Apples do not grow true from seeds, so the Rambo would be a new variety.
+Rambour apples had spread from France to the rest of Europe about a century before Peter Gunnarsson left for New Sweden.
+Whether they were related or not, there is a long history of confusion between the Rambo and Rambour apples.
 The Summer Rambo was originally called the Rambour Franc, and the common name only became Summer Rambo well after the Civil War.
 A genealogist many years ago speculated that Rambo took his name from Ramberget, a mountain that overlooked the city of Gothenburg, and that explanation appears not have been questioned.
+One translation of "bo" from Swedish to English is "resident," so Rambo could be a shortened form of Ramberget-bo.
 The grandson wrote that the family name was first Ramberg but was changed to Rambo.
-It seems a bit wild to speculate that a man might have named himself for the apple, but I still wonder about the connections.
+He provided no reason.
+Genealogists have found records of Rambergs, but not Rambos, livng in Sweden in that century.
+It seems a bit wild to speculate that a man might have named himself for the apple, but I still wonder about the connections and coincidences.
 It is not definite that Peter Gunnarsson Rambo developed the Rambo apple.
 It is just as likely that a later member of the Rambo family developed the Rambo apple.
 There was orcharding in the family for several generations.
 The conversation between Peter Kalm and Peter Rambo did not mention any specific varieties of apples.
 The first written documentation for the Rambo apple is not until William Coxe's 1817 treatise, A View of the Cultivation of Fruit Trees, and the Management of Orchards.
 In the section on the Rambo, he writes, "This apple is much cultivated in Delaware, Pennsylvania, and New-Jersey; taking its name from the families by whom it was introduced into notice."
 The Rambo apple could easily have come after several generations of plantings and orchard development.

-Peter Larsson Cock was a passenger on either the Kalmar
+Peter Larsson Cock was a passenger on the Kalmar

-made its third voyage.
+Nyckel when made her third voyage.
 He was likely one of those Finns who had been

 making lots of trouble back in Sweden.
 He was described as an